MarcoCarvalhoUFOP/MOSPDeltaEvaluation/README.md

 # MOSP Delta Evaluation
 Fast evaluation procedures for the Minimization of Open Stacks and Gate Matrix Layout Problems

-Please find the method description in the technical report "A delta evaluation function for column permutation problems".
+Please find the method description in the technical report below

+J. R. Lima, V. G. M. Santos, and M. A. M. Carvalho, A Δ-evaluation function for column permutation problems.
+2024.
+[Online].
+Available: https://arxiv.org/abs/2409.04926.

 How to use: Import the 'mosp.cpp' file into your project's includes